The convolutional neural networks for analysing the micro-cavity array multi-mode quantum frequency comb spectrum features

+Where $x$ is the real mark of the sample, and $\hat{x}$ is the model prediction probability of the sample.
+In order to achieve more efficient network training, we choose the adam optimizer to adjust the learning rate of each parameter by calculating the first-order moment estimation and the second-order moment estimation of the gradient.

-As shown in Figures~\ref{fig:4-3}(b) and (d), the change of $g_3$ leads to more complicated spectrum change.
-As expected, it takes more than 5000 samples to measure the change of $g_3$ parameters to reach Figure~\ref{fig:4-7}(b).
-And because the complexity of the spectrum increases, we change the optimizer into a more robust $\mathrm{Adam}$ algorithm, as shown in Figure~\ref{fig:4-5}(e), and add a convolution layer to the neural network to improve the training efficiency.
+To analyze the error between the predicted values and labels of different dimensions.
+As shown in Figures 3(b) and 3(d), the change of $g_{3}$ leads to a more complicated spectrum change.
+Unsurprisingly, we take more than $5000$ samples to measure the variation of the $g_{3}$ parameter, and reach the accuracy of $99.5\%$ as shown in Figure 7(b).
+The more complex the spectrum, the more training samples are required.
+We change the optimizer into a more robust $\mathrm{Adam}$ algorithm, as shown in Figure 5(e), and add a convolution layer to the neural network in order to improve the training efficiency.

-Next, we take the same parameter changes as above for the measurement under the co-variation of $d_2$ and $g_3$.
-Each sample now contains 100 data, and the 100 data are labeled as 0 to 99.
-The single digit and the ten digit respectively represent the size changes of two different parameters, and the $d_2$ and $g_3$ are traversed through different simulation times.
-Keeping the same neural network structure as that of $g_3$ recognition, the multi-layer linear layer will make the accuracy fluctuate greatly at the end.
-As shown in Figure~\ref{fig:4-5}(e), adding more convolution activation layers can improve the accuracy and stability.
-In order to improve the training efficiency, we increase the number of convolution kernels in convolution activation layers, and finally get the accuracy of Figure~\ref{fig:4-7}(c) through 10000 training samples.
-Through the numerical simulation of the complete integration theory, in theory, we prove that we can distinguish the spectral characteristics of multi-parameter changes by machine learning, and it has the potential to improve the recognition accuracy.
+Next, we take the same parameters change for measuring the co-variation of $d_{2}$ and $g_{3}$.
+Each sample contains $100$ data points, and the $100$ data points are labeled from $0$ to $99$.
+The $1$ digit and the $10$ digit represent the size change of two different parameters, respectively.
+By circulating the different simulation times, we obtain the different samples.
+Keeping the same neural network structure when $g_{3}$ is recognized, the multi-layer linear layer can achieve a higher level of accuracy, as shown in Figure 5(e).
+Adding more convolution activation layers can improve the accuracy and stability.
+In order to improve the training efficiency, we increase the number of convolution kernels in the convolution activation layer.
+The accuracy attains to $97.5\%$ through $10000$ training samples as shown in Figure 7(c), which is higher than that in the literature~\cite{li2021smart}.
+Through our theoretical simulation, we prove that we can distinguish the spectral characteristics of multi-parameter changes by machine learning, and the machine learning has the potential to improve the recognition accuracy.
+Our theoretical model has the potential to find out all kinds of factors affecting the quantum OFCs spectrum. \\

-\section{Conclusion}
+\textbf{5.
+Conclusion}\\